Best Crypto Cards in El Salvador (2026)

 All USD.
 BTC gains tax-exempt.
 Zero FX (dollarized).

-At El Salvador's average formal sector salary of approximately $400/month, KAST at $96/year and CoCa at $384/year are substantial.
+At El Salvador's average formal sector salary of approximately $400/month, Kolo at $240/year delivers the highest free-tier return - and in El Salvador that BTC cashback is explicitly tax-exempt.
+KAST at $96/year in points suits remittance-funded spending.
 The zero-FX, zero-BTC-CGT combination means every dollar of cashback is pure net value - no tax filing, no FX erosion, no annual fee to amortize.

 Cost of Living by Area